Christian Slater Cast as Villain in ‘The Spiderwick Chronicles’

 Actor Christian Slater (“Mr. Robot”) has joined the cast of the series “The Spiderwick Chronicles”.
 He will play the character Mulgarath, an ogre with an insatiable desire to consume people.

+In addition to Slater, actors Lyon Daniels (“Little Great Heroes”) and Noah Cottrell (“The Cuckoo Chronicles”) will play the young protagonists of the plot, the twins Jared and Simon.

-Based on the bestselling book series by Tony DiTerlizzi and Holly Black, “The Spiderwick Chronicles” follows the saga of the Grace family, twins Jared and Simon, their sister Mallory and mother Helen, as they move into their home. ancestor and begin to unravel a dark mystery about their great-great-uncle, which ushers in a fantasy universe.
+Based on the bestselling book series by Tony DiTerlizzi and Holly Black, “The Spiderwick Chronicles” follows the saga of the Grace family, consisting of two twins, their sister Mallory and mother Helen, as they move into their ancestral home and begin to unravel a dark mystery about their great-great-uncle, which ushers in a fantasy universe.

 In the plot, Mulgarath will try to take possession of the “Field Guide to the Natural World”, a book written by the family patriarch Arthur Spiderwick, in which he documented the biographies and main characteristics of magical creatures, as well as their vulnerabilities.